Andrew Cayley

-Cayley was the United Kingdom's Director of Service Prosecutions from 1 December 2013 to 2 November 2020.
-He was the International Co-Prosecutor of the Khmer Rouge Tribunal in Cambodia from 27 November 2009 until 16 September 2013.
-Prior to this he was a Trial Attorney and Senior Trial Attorney at the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Court in The Hague between 1995 and 2007.
+Prior to this he was a Trial Attorney and then Senior Trial Attorney at the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Court in The Hague between 1995 and 2007.
 He was junior prosecuting counsel in the trial that led to the ICTY's first conviction for genocide in respect of events at Srebrenica in July 1995.
 He drafted the indictment on which Colonel General Ratko Mladic stood trial.
 He led in the only successful prosecution at ICTY of members of the Kosovo Liberation Army.
 At the ICC he was responsible for the investigation and prosecution of serious violations of international humanitarian law in the Darfur region of Sudan.